-The Marquette Law School Poll survey of Wisconsin registered voters was conducted Oct.
-16-24, 2024.
-A total of 834 registered voters were interviewed by SSRS of Glen Mills PA.
+The Marquette Law School Poll survey of Wisconsin registered voters was conducted Feb.
+19-26, 2025.
+A total of 864 registered voters were interviewed by SSRS of Glen Mills PA.
 Implementing a hybrid sample methodology, including the SSRS Opinion Panel and registration-based sample (RBS) containing either a telephone number or an email address, SSRS contacted registered voters via email or via telephone.
-In total, 725 surveys were completed via web and 109 surveys were completed via phone.
-Of the phone surveys 79 were via cell phone and 30 were via landline.
-(Two were missing on type of phone.)
+In total, 740 surveys were completed via web and 124 surveys were completed via phone.

-The margin of error is +/-4.4 percentage points for the full sample of registered voters.
-The sample includes 753 likely voters with a margin of error of +/-4.4 percentage points.
-Likely voters are weighted by the probability of voting based on turnout measured in the registered voter file from 2016-2022.
+The margin of error is +/-4.6 percentage points for the full sample of registered voters.
+To cover more subjects, a number of items where asked of a random half-sample of 432 registered voters with a margin of error of +/-6.6 percentage points.
+The half-sample items are listed below.